MicrosoftDocs/winrt-api/windows.ui.composition/ambientlight.md

 # Windows.UI.Composition.AmbientLight

 ## -description
-A light that illuminates every targeted Visual equally .
+A light that illuminates every targeted Visual equally.

 ## -remarks
 AmbientLight is one of the four light types derived from [CompositionLight](compositionlight.md).